VictorArd/Morpion/README.md

   <li>Loop new game code should be ok</li>
 </ul>

-<h2>Our game is incompleted, we couldn't manage to create the right table of game, and therefore to display it.</h2>
+<h2>Our game is incomplete, we couldn't manage to create the right table of game, and therefore to display it.</h2>
 <h2>♥️♥️Please be indulgent, we will appreciate strongly the solution! ♥️♥️ Thanks a lot! ♥️</h2>

 <h3>This poor tic tac toe code was edited by Laurence & Victor...</h3>